Published on

 In Surgery Teeth Whitening

 The latest technique of in-surgery teeth whitening will give a whiter, brighter smile in around an hour.
 The technique is painless with no injections and no damage to the teeth or gums.
 The new and innovative in-surgery teeth whitening is used to activate a special whitening gel placed on the teeth.
 The results can be seen straight away so that you leave the surgery with a more confident and whiter smile.
-In-surgery teeth whitening is available with as part of our Combination Teeth Whitening package.
+In-surgery teeth whitening is available as part of our Combination Teeth Whitening package.

 This quick and easy method for whitening your smile is ideal if you want to improve your image and confidence before that important job interview, your wedding day or any other important event that you would like to look your best for.